zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

 :::image type="content" source="./media/vm-watch/linux-azure-vmss.png" alt-text="Screenshot of the Linux VMSS installation.":::
 ---

 To confirm that ***VM watch*** was enabled on this VM, navigate back to the Overview Page and click on the JSON view for the VM.
-Ensure the configuration exists in the JSON
+Ensure the configuration exists in the JSON.

 ```
   "settings": {
       "vmWatchSettings": {
           "enabled": true
+      }
   }
 ```
 ## Next Steps